 Users write custom inference algorithms without extending the compiler

 Instead of an inference engine that tightly couples inference algorithms with language compiler details, Gen gives users a flexible API for implementing an open-ended set of inference and learning algorithms.
 This API includes automatic differentiation (AD), but goes far beyond AD and includes many other operations that are needed for model-based inference algorithms.

 Generative models and inference models in Gen can have dynamic computation graphs.
 Gen’s unique support for custom reversible jump and involutive MCMC algorithms allows for more efficient inference in generative models with stochastic structure.

 We maintain a Julia implementation of the Gen architecture, and we are currently working on porting Gen to other languages.
 To install the Julia implementation of Gen, download Julia.
 Then, install the Gen package with the Julia package manager:

 ] to enter the Pkg REPL mode and then run:

 pkg> add Gen

 The Gen.jl team

 Gen.jl was created by Marco Cusumano-Towner the MIT Probabilistic Computing Project, which is led by Vikash Mansinghka.
-Gen.jl has grown and is maintained through the help of a core research and engineering team that includes Ben Zinberg, Alex Lew, Tan Zhi-Xuan, and George Matheos, as well as a number of open-source contributors.
+Gen.jl has grown and is maintained through the help of a core research and engineering team that includes Alex Lew, Tan Zhi-Xuan, George Matheos, McCoy Becker, and Feras Saad, as well as a number of open-source contributors.
 The Gen architecture is described in Marco’s PhD thesis.

 If you use Gen in your research, please cite our PLDI paper: